Stability Analysis of Planar Probabilistic Piecewise Constant Derivative Systems: Introduction

 \section{Introduction}

-Stability of robotic trajectories is a desirable property, as it guarantees the correct tracking of the path plan even in the presence of external disturbances.
-In this paper, we investigate the stability of planar robots with constant rate dynamics where the sensor/actuator noise is captured using probabilistic mode switchings.
-More precisely, we study \emph{Probabilistic Piecewise Constant Derivative Systems (PPCD)}, that consist of a finite number of discrete states representing different modes of operation each associated with a constant rate dynamics, and probabilistic mode switches enabled at certain polyhedral boundaries.
-These fall under the umbrella of Stochastic Hybrid Systems (SHS)~\cite{rutten2004mathematical}.
+Stability of Stochastic Hybrid Systems (SHS)~\cite{rutten2004mathematical} is a desirable property, as it guarantees eventual convergence of executions to a point of equilibrium, even in the presence of random errors.
+In this paper, we investigate the stability of a certain kind of SHS where the continuous state space is planar and dynamics has constant rate, where the rates are discrete and chosen probabilistically.
+More precisely, we study \emph{Probabilistic Piecewise Constant Derivative Systems ($\ppcd$)}, that consist of a finite number of discrete states representing different modes of operation each associated with a constant rate dynamics, and probabilistic mode switches enabled at certain polyhedral boundaries.
+Such systems can aptly model piecewise linear behaviour of planar robots.

-Safety analysis of SHS has been extensively studied in the context of both non-stochastic as well as stochastic hybrid systems~\cite{prajna2004safety,lal2018hierarchical,clarke2003abstraction,alur2003counter, lal2019counterexample}; stability on the other hand is relatively less explored, especially, from a computational point of view.
+Safety analysis of SHS has been extensively studied in the context of both non-stochastic as well as stochastic hybrid systems~\cite{prajna2004safety,lal2018hierarchical,clarke2003abstraction,alur2003counter,lal2019counterexample}; stability on the other hand is relatively less explored, especially, from a computational point of view.
 It is well-known that even for non-stochastic hybrid systems decidability (existence of exact algorithms) for safety is achievable only under restrictions on the dynamics and the dimension~\cite{HENZINGER199894}.
 More recently, decidability of stability of hybrid systems has been explored in the non-stochastic setting~\cite{prabhakar2013decidability}.
 The main contribution of this paper is the identification of a practically useful subclass of stochastic hybrid systems for which stability is decidable along with an exact stability analysis algorithm.

 The classical stability analysis techniques build on the notion of Lyapunov functions that provide a certificate of stability.
 While the notion of Lyapunov functions have been extended to the hybrid system setting, computing them is a challenge.
 Typically, they require solving certain complex optimization problems, for instance, to deduce coefficients of polynomial templates, and more importantly, need the exploration of increasingly complex templates.
 In this paper, we take an alternate route where we present graph theory based reductions to show the decidability of stability analysis.